RamilDautov/OMeGA/README.md

-# OMeGA
+# OMeGA-lib
-Generate melodies using genetic algorithm
+Library to generate melodies using genetic algorithm